 A REA can own and operate his/her own real estate agency and can employ up to 30 real estate negotiators to assist with the provision of real estate services.
 These include selling, leasing or searching (buying) a property for clients.

-NOTE: Each REA can hire a maximum of 20 RENs.
-An application can be made to BOVAEAP to increase to a maximum of 30 RENs (subject to BOVAEAP’s approval based on previous track record).
+NOTE: Each REA can now hire a maximum of 50 RENs – The previous number was only 30.
 If the firm has more than one REA, the REN numbers will then be multiplied accordingly.

 Given their seniority, a REA is required to possess the necessary academic qualifications and meet the minimum experience, standards and expertise set by BOVAEAP.
 This includes the Real Estate Diploma Course, a comprehensive set of examinations where there are 12 papers altogether.
 Applicants will have to obtain a pass for all 6 papers in Part 1 before being allowed to proceed with Part 2.